Victor-Osei/Victor-Osei/README.md

 -🔍 **About Me**

-I'm a passionate Data Analyst and Data Scientist with experience in transforming raw data into actionable insights.
+I'm a Data Analyst/Scientist with experience in transforming raw data into actionable insights.
 As an Azubi Africa Alumni, I have worked on multiple projects involving Python, SQL, Excel, Power BI, Tableau, and Machine Learning to drive data-driven decision-making.

 -💡 **What I Do**